dvcorreia1984/my-to-do-list/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-## 📖 To-do List
-**To-do-list** is an app that helps you to see what tasks you have to complete.
+## 📖 To-do List is an app that helps you to see what tasks you have to complete.
 A checkbox is used to update tasks.

 ## 🛠 Built With <a name="built-with">HTML, CSS and JavaScript</a>